Shahanak98/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_12_SecuringAzureStorage.md

      >**Note**: At this point, you have confirmed that the virtual machine in the Public subnet cannot access the storage account, but has access to the internet.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:

- - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
+- Click the Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
 - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
 - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

+## Review

+In this lab, you have:

+- Created a virtual network.
+- Added a subnet to the virtual network and configure a storage endpoint.
+- Configured a network security group to restrict access to the subnet.
+- Configured a network security group to allow rdp on the public subnet.
+- Created a storage account with a file share.
+- Deployed virtual machines into the designated subnets.
+- Tested the storage connection from the private subnet to confirm that access is allowed.
+- Tested the storage connection from the public subnet to confirm that access is denied.

-**You have successfully completed the lab**
+## You have successfully completed the lab